desmosinc/typescript-checks/README.md

 # typescript-checks

-Get Typescript and TSLint diagnostics and post results as a GitHub Check.
+Get Typescript and ESLint diagnostics and post results as a GitHub Check.

 ## Prerequisites

 - [Set up a GitHub App](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment) that requests `checks:write` permissions.
-- Install the app for the repo where you want to run TS / TSLint checks.
+- Install the app for the repo where you want to run TS / ESLint checks.

 ## Usage